-- Large white sweet potatoes – the rounder and larger the better for good portion sizes.
+- 4 white sweet potatoes or regular potatoes – the rounder and larger the better for good portion sizes.

 - Salt and pepper